Thenlie/mdnman/lib/css/position-anchor/index.md

 ### Values

 - `auto`

-  - : Associates a positioned element with its implicit anchor element, if it has one — for example as set by the non-standard HTML [`anchor`](/en-US/docs/Web/HTML/Global_attributes/anchor) attribute.
+  - : Associates a positioned element with its implicit anchor element, if it has one — for example as set by the non-standard HTML [`anchor`](/en-US/docs/Web/HTML/Reference/Global_attributes/anchor) attribute.

 - {{cssxref("dashed-ident")}}
   - : The name of the anchor element to associate the positioned element with, as listed in the anchor element's {{cssxref("anchor-name")}} property.
 This is known as the **default anchor specifier**.

 ## Description

 This property is only relevant to "positioned" elements — elements and pseudo elements that have a {{cssxref("position")}} of `absolute` or `fixed` set.

 To position an element relative to an anchor element, the positioned element requires three features: an association, a position, and a location.
-The `position-anchor` and {{cssxref("anchor-name")}} properties provide the association.
+The `position-anchor` and {{cssxref("anchor-name")}} properties provide an explicit association.

 The anchor element accepts one or more `<dashed-ident>` anchor names set on it via the `anchor-name` property.
 When one of those names is then set as the value of the positioned element's `position-anchor` property, the two elements are associated.

 If there are multiple anchor elements with the anchor name listed in the `position-anchor` property, the positioned element will be associated with the last anchor element in the source order with that anchor name.

-To tether a positioned element to its anchor, it must be placed relative to an anchor element using an anchor positioning feature, such as the {{cssxref("anchor()")}} function (set as a value on {{glossary("inset properties")}}) or the {{cssxref("inset-area")}} property.
+To tether a positioned element to its anchor, it must be placed relative to an anchor element using an anchor positioning feature, such as the {{cssxref("anchor()")}} function (set as a value on {{glossary("inset properties")}}) or the {{cssxref("position-area")}} property.

 If the associated anchor is hidden, for example with {{cssxref("display", "display: none")}} or {{cssxref("visibility", "visibility: hidden")}}, or if it is part of the [skipped contents](/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment#skips_its_contents) of another element due to it having {{cssxref("content-visibility", "content-visibility: hidden")}} set on it, the anchor positioned element will not be displayed.